cosmycx/ethereum-private-blockchain/README.md

 The following is done with a SSH key to easy communicate with the cloud droplet.
 This is just playing around so __root__ user would be fine for now.

 Next you need to copy the __genesis.json__ file to the cloud droplet.
-The easier way to do that is using the __sftp__ net protocol:
+The easier way to do that is using the __sftp__ net protocol, run on the local machine terminal in the private-blockchain directory:

 ```
 $ sftp root@DROP:IP:ADD:RESS
 ```
 Then asumming you are in the private-blockchain directory run:
 ```
-$ put ./genesis.json genesis.json
+sftp> put ./genesis.json genesis.json
 ```
 and you should see something like _Uploading ./genesis.json to /root/genesis.json_